 (1) maintain a log of quarterly fire drills on file in the facility;

 (2) provide an emergency response plan that is readily available to staff and persons receiving services;

 (3) inform each person of a designated area within the facility where the person should go for emergency shelter during severe weather and the designated assembly points outside the facility; and

 (4) maintain emergency contact information for persons served at the facility that can be readily accessed in an emergency.

 The facility must have a flashlight and a portable radio or television set that do not require electricity and can be used if a power failure occurs.

 A facility must have a non-coin-operated telephone that is readily accessible.
 A list of emergency numbers must be posted in a prominent location.
 When an area has a 911 number or a mental health crisis intervention team number, both numbers must be posted and the emergency number listed must be 911.
 In areas of the state without a 911 number, the numbers listed must be those of the local fire department, police department, emergency transportation, and poison control center.
-The names and telephone numbers of each person's representative, physician, and dentist must be readily available.
+The names and telephone numbers of each person's representative, physician or advanced practice registered nurse, and dentist must be readily available.

 Revisor of Statutes